Skip to main content

 (2) Collect the minimum information to determine family eligibility;

-(3) Ensure all referrals from public children service agencies (PCSA) are facilitated on a form approved by the director, and processed within one business day of receipt.
+(3) Ensure all referrals from public children service agencies (PCSA) are facilitated on a form approved by the director, and initiated within one business day of receipt.

-(F) Referral information shall be entered into the department required statewide data system within one business day after the information is received.
+(F) Referral information will be entered into the department statewide data system within one business day after the information is received.

 (a) One successful contact with the caregiver in accordance with this rule;